dwyl/contributing/README.md

 At dwyl we use _issues_ to log our user stories and technical tasks for a given project.
 User stories are higher level issues that describe certain functionalities of the application you're building.
 These user stories get broken down into smaller **_technical_** tasks.
 Here is our work flow step-by-step for creating and developing a user story and its technical tasks:

+Example user story: `As an admin I want to be able to create new users because I don't want unknown users to be able to use my application`

 #### Create the User Story and its Technical Tasks
 1. Create an issue for each of your user stories